nerdschoolbergen/react/exercise-2/README.md

 ### Components in code

-In the simplest terms, _a React component is a function which takes data as its input parameter and returns a view_.
+:book: In the simplest terms, _a React component is a function which takes data as its input parameter and returns a view_.
 The most common way to write a _view_ in React is using `JSX` syntax, which _looks_ like HTML but really isn't.
 In most cases you can write HTML as you know it and React will scream in your face when you mess up and have to adjust to JSX syntax.

-> JSX is just a standard - a specification.
+> :bulb: JSX is just a standard - a specification.
 It's not part of the React framework.
 We could write markup in JSX in other SPA (Single Page Application) frameworks as well, but it's most commonly used with React.

 #### Notable differences between HTML and JSX

-* `className` instead of `class` to specify CSS classes.
+- `className` instead of `class` to specify CSS classes.
-* All items in a list must have a `key` prop which must be unique.
+- All items in a list must have a `key` prop which must be unique.
-* Minor differences such as the HTML `<label for="id" />` being `<label htmlFor="id" />` in JSX.
+- Minor differences such as the HTML `<label for="id" />` being `<label htmlFor="id" />` in JSX.
-* Callback functions for events such as clicking a button are always in the form of `onFooEvent`, i.e.: `onClick`, `onMouseLeave`, etc.
+- Callback functions for events such as clicking a button are always in the form of `onFooEvent`, i.e.: `onClick`, `onMouseLeave`, etc.

-> JSX is just syntax sugar on top of React's DOM API.
+> :bulb: JSX is just syntax sugar on top of React's DOM API.
 In plain JavaScript you can write `document.createElement(name, children)` to create HTML elements in code.
 React elements are really written as `React.createElement(name, children)`, but because this is tedious and complicated to write, JSX abstracts this away and we can write `<div />` instead of `React.createElement('div', null)`.

-> You might need a plugin to your text editor/IDE for it to understand and format JSX correctly.
+> :bulb: You might need a plugin/extension for your text editor/IDE for it to understand and format JSX correctly.

 #### JSX examples

-A simple React component, written as a pure component may look like this:
+:book: A simple React component, written as a pure component may look like this:

 ```jsx
 const Checkout = props => (